GoogleCloudPlatform/service-extensions/callouts/python/extproc/example/litellm_gateway/README.md

 also why no reset job is needed.

-The trade-off is that windows are a rolling approximation: one resets the moment its bucket index changes, not on a calendar boundary, and `1mo` is treated as 30 days.
+The trade-off is that windows are a rolling approximation: one resets the moment its bucket index changes, not on a calendar boundary.
+A window is a fixed number of seconds, so a "monthly" budget is whatever multiple of a day you write and does not track month lengths.
+The same applies to `tpm_limit`.
+`rpm_limit` is the exception: it uses the moving window `limits` provides.
 The LiteLLM Proxy instead resets on calendar boundaries (for example midnight UTC on the 1st for a monthly budget), which is why it ships a budget rescheduler to zero the counters.